libgraviton/graviton-worker-base-java/README.md

 ```

 make sure that `version` points to the newest release on Maven central (see badge above).

+## Cloudfoundry support

+This library comes with basic Cloudfoundry `VCAP_SERVICES` support.
+If this environment variable is found with an `rabbitmq-3.0` element,
+those connection credentials will automatically override whatever you specify via properties.

 ## Deploying a release